mediagrid/capacitor-native-audio/README.md

 Update metadata from Update URL

 This runs async on the native side.
-Use
+Use the `onMetadataUpdate` listener to get the updated metadata.

 | Param        | Type                                                                          |
 | ------------ | ----------------------------------------------------------------------------- |